Orlando Magic: 1989–1992: Early years

-The Magic, in their debut year, went on to select Nick Anderson (Illinois), who had just won both the Mr. Basketball and College Player of the Year awards, in the first round of the 1989 NBA Draft.
-As the 10th pick, he was the team's first franchise player and leading scorer for a decade.
+The Magic, in their debut year, selected Nick Anderson from Illinois in the first round of the 1989 NBA draft.
+As the 11th pick, he was the team's first franchise player and leading scorer for a decade.

 The Magic's very first game played was an exhibition game on October 13, 1989, against the then-reigning champion Detroit Pistons, which the Magic won.
 Anderson was quoted as saying the atmosphere and the people watching the game was "like Game 7 of the NBA Finals".

 On November 4, 1989, the Magic played their first season game at the Orlando Arena (O-Rena) against the visiting New Jersey Nets, who won 111–106 in a hard-fought game.
 The Magic's first victory came two days later, as the Magic defeated the New York Knicks 118–110.
 The inaugural team compiled a record of 18–64 with players including the franchise star player Nick Anderson, Reggie Theus, Scott Skiles, Terry Catledge, Sam Vincent, Otis Smith, and Jerry Reynolds.

 In the 1990 NBA draft, the Orlando Magic selected Dennis Scott with the fourth overall pick.
 On December 30, 1990, Scott Skiles racked up 30 assists in the 155–116 victory over the Denver Nuggets, breaking Kevin Porter's NBA single-game assists record (29).
 Skiles was named the NBA's Most Improved Player at the end of the season, as the Magic heralded the NBA's most improved record that season.
 Forward Dennis Scott set a team mark with 125 three-point field goals for the season, the best long-distance production by a rookie in NBA history.
 He was named to the NBA All-Rookie First Team.

 On September 19, 1991, the DeVos family, founders of Amway, purchased the franchise for $85 million.
 Family patriarch Richard DeVos became the owner of the franchise.
 The 1991–92 season was disappointing for the Magic as various players missed games with injuries.
 Dennis Scott played only 18 games, Nick Anderson missed 22 games, Stanley Roberts, Jerry Reynolds, Brian Williams, Sam Vincent and Otis Smith all missed at least 27 games each.
 With a shortage of healthy players, the team struggled through a 17-game losing streak and finished with a 21–61 record.
 The Magic still managed to have all 41 home games sold out.